Guyon-J/Macro_for_Spheroid_Analysis/README.md

 # An analysis tool for Cancer Spheroids

-This tool will propose several worflow process for the analyse of spheroid areas.
+This tool will propose several processes for the automatic analysis of spheroids.
 Have a look at the project's [JOVE](https://www.jove.com/v/60998/a-3d-spheroid-model-for-glioblastoma) to get more information about the image analysis tools.
 While the code is the same, it is a more ergonomic version of the previous published one because parameters can be easily changed in dialog boxes (left click).